Encoder Options for mp4 Files

 Here you specify the bitrate the video is encoded at.
 The higher the value, the better the quality of the picture and the less artifacts (macro blocks and blurring).
 You should experiment with this.
 Please note higher values result in a larger file size.

-- Average bitrate is the mean bit rate, and is the main value that affects quality.
+The mean bit rate, and is the main value that affects quality.
 Maximum bitrate should generally exceed this, but no set margin is required; the Average and Maximum bitrate can safely be the same.

-mp4 files are saved using AAC compression for sound.
+MP4 files are saved using AAC compression for sound.